Here's What You Get Immediate Access To When You Become An Exscope Member

 There’s Nothing Like A Brilliant Image To Underscore A Scientific Breakthrough.

-The Expert Microscopy Training Program Mission
+The Expert Microscopy Career Program Mission

 Curious how I came to put together a course on microscopy?

 My journey in microscopy reaches back to when I was in graduate school—working on homebuilt microscopes.
 With these devices, if something goes wrong, there’s no one to call.
 It’s up to you to troubleshoot your problem and find a way forward to continue your research.